openrndr/orx/orx-delegate-magic/README.md

 to modify the behavior of the delegate function in real time.
 The `Property` argument overrides the other.

+Notice how the discontinuities present while using `smoothing` are not there when using `following`.

 ![DemoFollowing01Kt](https://raw.githubusercontent.com/openrndr/orx/media/orx-delegate-magic/images/DemoFollowing01Kt.png)

 [source code](src/jvmDemo/kotlin/DemoFollowing01.kt)

 ### DemoSmoothing01

+Demonstrates the use of the `smoothing` delegate, which interpolates properties over time towards a target value.

+In this program, the state of the object is kept in an `object` with three properties: `x`, `y` and `radius`.

+A second set of variables is used to track and smooth changes to the `state` object: `sx`, `sy` and `sradius`.
+The `smoothing` factor is not provided in the constructor, assuming its default value.

+The properties in the `state` object are randomly (and independently) updated with a 1% probability.

+By the nature of the used interpolation, changed properties interpolate first faster and then at a decreasing rate (decelerating) until reaching the target value.

 ![DemoSmoothing01Kt](https://raw.githubusercontent.com/openrndr/orx/media/orx-delegate-magic/images/DemoSmoothing01Kt.png)